Hemp: Plaster

 Hemp-based insulating plaster is created by combining hemp fibers with calcium lime and sand.
-This material, when applied on internal walls, ceilings, and flooring, can be layered up to ten centimeters in thickness.
+This material, when applied to internal walls, ceilings, and flooring, can be layered up to ten centimeters in thickness.
 Its porous materiality allows the created plaster to regulate air humidity and evenly distribute it.
 The gradual absorption and release of water prevent the material from cracking and breaking apart.
 Similar to high-density fiber cement, hemp plaster can naturally vary in color and be manually pigmented.

 Ropes and strands

-Hemp ropes can be woven in various diameters, possessing high amounts of strength making them suitable for a variety of uses for building construction purposes.
-Some of these uses include installation of frames in building openings and connection of joints.
+Hemp ropes can be woven in various diameters, possessing high amounts of strength, making them suitable for a variety of uses for building construction purposes.
+Some of these uses include the installation of frames in building openings and connection of joints.
 The ropes also used in bridge construction, tunnels, traditional homes, etc. One of the earliest examples of hemp rope and other textile use can be traced back to 1500 BC Egypt.